Make This Fluffy and Colorful Sweet Potato Gnocchi

-Looking for something different to make with sweet potato?
-These little sweet potato gnocchi pillows have ridges that capture your favorite tomato-based sauce, and they’re fun to make.
+Looking for a different pasta shape to make with sweet potato?
+These little sweet potato gnocchi pillows have ridges that capture your favorite tomato-based sauce, and they're fun to make.

 It's worth it!
 Although we don't use the board for anything but gnocchi, making the perfect dumplings is a snap.
 See the video (below) for the technique.

 This recipe serves 4 people as a main course.